LucasRD3105/compiladores/README.md

 This project is **currently under development**.
 Features are incomplete, and the compiler is evolving.
 Some parts (like the interpreter, semantic analysis, and optional extensions) are still being implemented.

-- The lexer and parser are functional for simple expressions and variable assignments.
+- The lexer, parser, and interpreter are functional for simple expressions and variable assignments.
-- More complex statements, loops, and error handling are **not yet supported**.
+- More complex statements, loops, and advanced error handling are **not yet supported**.
-- Expect **frequent updates** and possible **breaking changes**.
+- Expect **frequent updates** and occasional **breaking changes**.

 ![status](https://img.shields.io/badge/status-in%20progress-yellow)